DTM-Tools/exome_v1.0/documentation/softwareDescription.md

 	Y) Gensubtype: define if the SNV encodes for an epitope, a weakening variant, or a null change.
 Multiple values accepted in pipe-delimited format.

 	Z-AC) Asubtype, Csubtype, Gsubtype, Tsubtype: specify what each nucleotide’s specific ‘Gensubtype’ (column Y) effect is.

+### ChromoInDelList.csv

+ChromoInDelList.csv is used to describe indel interpretation rules and contains the following fields:

+	A) Allele: unique code for each entry.
+See nomenclature rules for suggested nomenclature.

+	B) Description: allele name per ISBT, without special characters as indicated in nomenclature rules.

+	C) Enabled: TRUE or FALSE

+	D) System: blood group system number

+	E) Gene: Name of gene

+	F) Chromosome: chromosome number

+	G) HG19Start: Start nucleotide position in hg19 (see indel mapping note below)

+	H) HG19End: End nucleotide position in hg19 (see indel mapping note below)

+	I) GRC38Start: Start nucleotide position in hg38 (see indel mapping note below)

+	J) GRC38End: End nucleotide position in hg38 (see indel mapping note below)

+	K) Ref: reference nucleotide string expected in the plus strand

+	L) Alt: alternate nucleotide string expected in the plus strand

+	M) RefClass: phenotype classification for the ‘Ref’ nucleotide string (column K)

+	N) AltClass: phenotype classification for the ‘Alt’ nucleotide string (column N)

+	O) Type: ‘ins’ for insertion and ‘del’ for deletion; complex variations are not yet supported by DTM-Tools

+	P) DP_REF: enter ‘x > #’ to denote the depth filter in this position if it is called homozygous reference

+	Q) MAPQ_REF: enter the minimum MAPQ filter in this position for reference nucleotide strings

+	R) MQM: filter for MQM value (mean mapping quality of observed alternate alleles)

+	S) MQMR: filter for MQMR value (mean mapping quality of observed reference alleles)

+	T) QUAL: qual value filter, applies only if there’s a variant nucleotide call

+	U) DP: accepts minimum and maximum expected values for total depth, regardless of nucleotide call

+	V) AO: filter for minimum number of detected alternate allele calls, applies only if there’s a variant nucleotide call

+	W) AO/DP: filter for minimum fraction of alternate allele, applies only if there’s a variant nucleotide call

+	X) QR: filter for the sum of quality of the reference observations

+	Y) QA: filter for the sum of quality of the alternate observations

+	Z) Cell: ‘RBC’, ‘platelet’, or ‘PMN’

+	AA) Function: ‘Antigen’ vs ‘Enzyme’

+	AB) Gensubtype: define if the indel variant encodes for an epitope, a weakening variant, or a null change.

+	AC) Refsubtype: specific Gensubytpe for the reference nucleotide string.

+	AD) Altsubtype: specific Gensubtype for the alternate nucleotide string.

+#### Special considerations for Indels

+DTM-Tools currently employs Freebayes, a haplotyper, for variant calling.
+Nucleotide coordinates for indels are 0-based start,1-based end.
+As a reference, the nucleotide coordinates displayed in the UCSC Genome Browser (graphical) are 1-based.

+**Simulated insertion example:**

+> For ATCGATCGATC  to ATCGATACGATC

+Nucleotide A is added after the 6th nucleotide, T.

+In DTM-Tools, if an insertion occurs after the Xth nucleotide, the start nucleotide coordinate is X-1, while the end nucleotide coordinate is X, so for this example:

+> Start nucleotide coordinate specified in DTM-Tools database = 5
+>
+> End nucleotide coordinate specified in DTM-Tools database = 6

+**Simulated deletion example:**

+> ATCGATACGATC to ATCGATCGATC

+The nucleotide A between the 6th nucleotide, T, and the 8th nucleotide, C, is deleted.

+In DTM-Tools, if a deletion occurs between the Xth and Yth nucleotide, the start nucleotide coordinate is X-1, while the end nucleotide coordinate is Y, so for this example:

+> Start nucleotide coordinate in DTM-Tools database = 5

+> End nucleotide coordinate specified in DTM-Tools database = 8